noctarius/snowcast/README.md

 ### Hazelcast Client Configuration

+snowcast 2.0 snapshots currently support Hazelcast 3.7.x, 3.8.x and maybe 3.6.x (untested).
+The underlying communication system is automatically registered.

-snowcast currently supports Hazelcast 3.4.x as well as Hazelcast 3.5.x and automatically registers a matching communication system.
+For older versions, snowcast 1.0 supports Hazelcast 3.4.x as well as Hazelcast 3.5.x and automatically registers a matching communication system.

 To use snowcast on Hazelcast clients no special configuration is necessary.
 Since clients just communicate with Hazelcast clusters using internal operations, no special service needs to registered, however the server-side must be set up by using [declarative](#using-the-declarative-configuration) or [programmatic](#using-the-configuration-api) to handle client requests.